LivelyDismay/tempus-maledictum/postinstall.md

 When you're all set up and ready to go, make sure the top right bar reads `SKSE` and press `Run.`

 The game will launch. **It will probably take a minute or two to load.** Please have some patience here, it's loading a whole lot of stuff.

+On your first launch, Community Shaders will take 10-15 minutes to Compile Shaders.
+This is normal, and is only done the first time you launch the game.
+Subsequent loads will use the already compiled shaders, and will not require the 10-15 minute wait again (unless you purge the shader cache or update the modlist).

 Start a New Game.
 You'll be in the Abandoned Prison.
 Create your character - I recommend the [Deep Elf race](https://www.nexusmods.com/skyrimspecialedition/mods/22499).
 If you don't want to play as a Deep Elf, that's totally fine - all the other races have [Imperious](https://www.nexusmods.com/skyrimspecialedition/mods/1315/) to make them a little more interesting, too.